Skip to content

 1. Register as early as possible

-Once you have registered you may continue to work on your application (including required documents) until the deadline.
+Once you have registered, you may continue to work on your application (including required documents) until the deadline.
 Submit the application only when you have filled in all the information correctly and have successfully uploaded the final version of the required documents.
-References can be submitted at any time up until the deadline, before or after you submit your application.
+References can be submitted any time up until the deadline, before or after you submit your application.

 By registering/submitting an application, you give your consent for processing the data as specified in the Privacy Statement for Application and Selection Procedures for EUI Post-Graduate Programmes and in accordance with the EUI’s Data Protection Policy outlined in the Decision of the President No. 10 of 18 February 2019 (EUI Data Protection Policy)